ArOmrani/Clone-of-Zarinpal-s-homepage/README.md

-This is the clone of https://www.zarinpal.com/'s home page .
+This is the clone of https://www.zarinpal.com 's home page .